WilliamUK17/new-system-script/README.md

 sudo ./script.sh
 ```

-If you get a error saying wget is not installed you need to install this with your package manager for example for debian:
+If you get a error saying wget or curl is not installed you need to install this with your package manager for example for debian:
 ```
 sudo apt install wget
+sudo apt install curl
 ```